Author: Massiel Silva Tadeo, Founder, Tadeo & Silva

 - Proof of nationality

-Supporting files may include a copy of the sponsor’s U.S. birth certificate and joint checking account statements.
+If you are a U.S. citizen, a photocopy of your U.S. passport and a photocopy of your naturalization certificate may be enough.
+Other supporting documents may include a copy of the sponsor’s U.S. birth certificate and joint checking account statements.

 I-130 Filing Fee